 Pawn nail: A solitary pawn on the opponent’s 6th/3rd rank that cramps their position.

 Pawn promotion: A pawn reaching the end of the board becomes a new piece.
 More details here.

 Pawn storm: Two or more pawns rushing in unison down a flank.
 Also called pawn phalanx.

 Performance rating: An estimate of a player’s skill level in a tournament based on the ratings of their opponents and results against them.

 Pin: A straight-line piece (bishop, rook, or queen) attacks an enemy piece.
-If that enemy piece moves, a more valuable piece behind it will then be under attack.
+If that enemy piece were to move, a more valuable piece behind it would then be under attack.